OndraM/simple-google-reader/README.md

-# Simple Google Spreadsheets Reader
+# Simple Google Spreadsheets and Docs Reader

-PHP library providing a simple way to load data from Google Spreadsheets.
+PHP library providing a simple way to load data from Google Spreadsheets and Google Docs.

 The aim is to provide universal low-level access to the data, without any additional features like data manipulation or formatting.
 It means you can implement any domain object mapping or data processing in your application.